Strilanc/Quirk/README.md

 [![Build Status](https://travis-ci.org/Strilanc/Quirk.svg?branch=master)](https://travis-ci.org/Strilanc/Quirk)
 [![Code Climate](https://codeclimate.com/github/Strilanc/Quirk/badges/gpa.svg)](https://codeclimate.com/github/Strilanc/Quirk)

-Quirk is a toy quantum circuit simulator, intended to help people learning about quantum computing.
+Quirk is a toy quantum circuit simulator, intended to help people in learning about quantum computing.

 If you want to quickly explore the behavior of a small quantum circuit, Quirk is the tool for you.
 There's no installing or configuring or scripting: just go to **[algorithmicassertions.com/quirk](http://algorithmicassertions.com/quirk)**, drag gates onto the circuit, and the output displays will update in real time.